End qualified immunity in Washington

 • Starts disclosing public records

-Yes.
-The proposed legislation is silent on records disclosure, however, existing state law is generous regarding disclosure of records for police officer discipline.
+Yes, although the bill is silent on records disclosure, existing state law is generous regarding disclosure of records for police officer discipline.

 Case studies in Washington